ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :feedback_d: This is the result after 4 passes of selection sort.
 Check your steps and try again.
    :feedback_e: This is the result after one pass of merge sort.
 Remember that in selection sort, only two values swap postions at every pass.

-   A list of integers containing [12, 8, 7, 30, 62, 45, 10, 3] is sorted from largest to smallest using a selection sort method.
+   A list of integers containing ``[12, 8, 7, 30, 62, 45, 10, 3]`` is sorted from largest to smallest using a selection sort method.
 After three passes, what does the list look like?

 .. mchoice:: qtnt3_10
-   :answer_a: 1
+   :answer_a: "My name is Piglet!"
-   :answer_b: 0
+   :answer_b: "Piglet"
-   :answer_c: 10 9 8 7 6 5 4 3 2 1
-   :answer_d: 1 2 3 4 5 6 7 8 9 10
+   :answer_c: "My name is Animal!"
+   :answer_d: "Animal"
-   :answer_e: 10
+   :answer_e: "Oink"
    :correct: a
-   :feedback_a: After the recursive call reaches the base case (where arg = 1), the compiler prints "1".
-The recursive calls all just return and don't print anything.
-   :feedback_b: This would be correct if the recursive call specified that arg >= 1 or arg > 0.
-Because the code ends when arg reaches a value of 1, the code will not print out 0.
+   :feedback_a: At run-time, piglet is a Pig object.
+The compiler uses the overwritten getName method located in the Pig class, which prints out "My name is " before calling on the getName method in the Animal class.
-   :feedback_c: This would be correct if the method printed out arg + " " before going to the recursive call.
-Because the print statement is located at the end of the base case and not the recursive call, not every value is printed.
+   :feedback_b: This would be correct if the getName method had not been overwritten in the Pig class.
+Because piglet is a Pig object at run-time, the compiler uses the getName method from the Pig class.
-   :feedback_d: This would be correct if the method printed arg + " " after the recursive call in the if statement.
-Because the method does not return any values or strings, and because only the base case has a print statement, only the last value of arg is printed.
-   :feedback_e: This would be correct if the method returned an integer that was the sum of the previous calls.
-The method does not add any values.
+   :feedback_c: Check the constructor method in the Pig class.
+The Pig class constructor uses the Animal class constructor that has one String parameter, not the default Animal constructor.
+   :feedback_d: The constructor in the Pig class uses the Animal class constructor that takes in a string parameter, not the default parameter.
+The getName method has been overwritten in the Pig class, so "My name is " is printed before the name of the object.
+   :feedback_e: Check which method has been used.
+This is what is returned by the makeNoise method.

-   What is printed as a result of ``showMe(10)``?
+   Consider the classes ``Animal`` and ``Pig`` shown below.
+What is printed as a result of executing the code below?

    .. code-block:: java

-      public static void showMe(int arg)
+      public abstract class Animal
       {
-         if (arg > 1)
+           private String name;

+           public Animal(String theName)
       	   {
-            showMe(arg - 1);
+      	        name = theName;
       	   }

-         else
+      	   public Animal()
       	   {
-            System.out.print(arg + " ");
+      	        name = "Animal";
       	   }

+           public abstract String makeNoise();

+      	   public String getName()
+      	   {
+      		    return name;
       	   }
+      }

+      public class Pig extends Animal
+      {
+           public Pig(String theName)
+      	   {
+      	       super(theName);
+      	   }

+      	   public String makeNoise()
+      	   {
+      	       return "Oink!";
+      	   }

+      	   public String getName()
+      	   {
+      		   return "My name is " + super.getName() + "!";
+      	   }

+      //later in the class

+      Animal piglet = new Pig("Piglet");
+      System.out.print(piglet.getName());

+      }

 .. mchoice:: qtnt3_11
-   :answer_a: 25
-   :answer_b: 15
-   :answer_c: 21
-   :answer_d: 36
-   :answer_e: 10
+   :answer_a: arr [i] / 2 = 2
+   :answer_b: arr [i] % 2 == 1
+   :answer_c: arr [i] / 2 == 1
+   :answer_d: arr [i] % 2 == 0
+   :answer_e: arr [i] / 2 == 0
-   :correct: b
+   :correct: d
-   :feedback_a: This would be correct if at the beginning of the second for loop, y was equal to 0, not to x.
-The starting value of y changes every time that x increases.
-   :feedback_b: The code loops 15 times, and sum is incremented by 1 each time.
-   :feedback_c: This would be correct if the for-loops both continued when the values were less than or equal to 5, not when the values were less than 5.
-   :feedback_d: This would be correct if the for-loops both began at 0 and looped until the values were less than or equal to 5.
-Check the for loop structures.
-   :feedback_e: This would be correct if the first for-loop began at 1, not at 0.

-   Consider the following code.
-What is printed as a result of executing this code?
+   :feedback_a: To check if a number is even, the modulus operator (%) should be used.
+   :feedback_b: This method checks to see if a number is odd, not even.
+Because this method changes even numbers, not odd numbers, we do not need to find odd numbers.
+   :feedback_c: To check if a number is even, the modulus operator (%) should be used.
+   :feedback_d: If the value at arr[i] divided by two leaves a remainder of 0, then the number is even and should be reassigned.
+   :feedback_e: To check if a number is even, the modulus operator (%) should be used.

+   Consider the following method oddArray, which assigns 0 to every even number in the array.
+By the end of the method, only odd numbers will be present in the array.
+Which line correctly completes  ``/* to be determined */`` to make the code work as intended?

    .. code-block:: java

-      int sum = 0;

-      for (int x = 0; x < 5; x++)
+      public void oddArray (int [] arr)
       {
-         for (int y = x; y < 5; y++)
+           for (int i = 0; i < arr.length; i++)
       	   {
-            sum++;
+      		  //if the number at arr [i] is even, it becomes 0

+      		  if( /* to be determined */)
+      			  arr [i] = 0;
       	   }
       }

-      System.out.println(sum);

 .. mchoice:: qtnt3_12
+   :answer_a: 4
+   :answer_b: 5
+   :answer_c: 0
+   :answer_d: 13
+   :answer_e: 14
+   :correct: e
+   :feedback_a: Examine the recursive call and the return statements.
+This method adds the values of digits in a number; it does not find the number of digits.
+   :feedback_b: Examine the recursive call and the return statements.
+This method adds the values of digits in a number; it does not find the number of digits.
+   :feedback_c: Examine the return statements.
+Although the last digit of the number is 0, 0 is returned to the previous calls, where it is added to the other digits.
+   :feedback_d: Try tracing the recursive calls again.
+   :feedback_e: The method divides the number by 10 until it reaches the first dight.
+Then, it adds the values of all of the digits together.

+   The method ``numFun`` is below.
+What is returned as a result of ``numFun(21560)``?

+   .. code-block:: java

+      public int numFum(int num)
+      {
+           if (num / 10 == 0)
+      	        return num;

+           else
+                return (num % 10) + sums(num / 10);
+      }

+.. mchoice:: qtnt3_13
    :answer_a: I only
    :answer_b: II only
    :answer_c: III only
-   :answer_d: II and III
+   :answer_d: I and II only
-   :answer_e: I, II, and III
+   :answer_e: II and III only
-   :correct: d
+   :correct: a
-   :feedback_a: I will find the sum of all the values in the matrix, but it does not find the sum of a specific row.
-   :feedback_b: II is correct, but III is also correct.
-This method can be completed by using a while loop or a for loop.
-   :feedback_c: III is correct, but II is also correct.
-This method can be completed by using a for loop or a while loop.
+   :feedback_a: This answer checks every index in the list, correctly selects the values in the list and compares them to zero.
+If a value is not equal to zero, the method returns false, and the array is NOT empty.
+Otherwise, the method returns true.
+   :feedback_b: The variable list is a List, not an array.
+List values are not directly accessible, so list.get(i) should be used instead of list [i].
+   :feedback_c: This method returns true if the list is NOT empty and false if the list is empty.
+The boolean values need to be reversed.
+   :feedback_d: I is correct, but II does not correctly access the value in the list located at index i.
-   :feedback_d: II and III both correctly add the values in the specified row.
+   :feedback_e: II does not correctly access the values in the list.
+III would be correct if the boolean values were reversed.
-   :feedback_e: II and III are correct, but I adds every value in the matrix, not just the specified row.

-   You are trying to write a method ``sumRow`` that finds the sum of the values in a specified row of a 2-D matrix.
-Which of the following code segments could replace ``/* to be determined */`` to make the code work correctly?
+   Consider the method ``emptyArray``, shown below.
+The method returns true if an array of integers is filled with zeros, false otherwise.
+Which of the following replaces ``/* to be completed */`` so the method will work as intended?

    .. code-block:: java

-      public int sumRow (int row, int[][] values)
+      public boolean emptyArray (List <Integer> list)
       {
-         int sum = 0;

-      	 /* to be determined */
+           /* to be completed */

-      	 return sum;
       }

-      // I
+      //Segment I
-      for (int[] rowValues : values)
+      for (int i = 0; i < list.size(); i++)
       {
-         for (int x : rowValues)
-         {
-            sum += x;
+          if (list.get(i) != 0)
+              return false;
       }
-      }
+      return true;

-      // II
+      //Segment II
-      for (int i = 0; i < values[0].length;i++)
+      for (int i = 0; i < list.size(); i++)
       {
-         sum += values[row][i];
+          if (list[i] != 0)
+              return false;
       }
+      return true;

-      // III
+      //Segment III
-      int col = 0;
+      for (int i = 0; i < list.size(); i++)
-      while (col < values[0].length)
       {
-         sum += values[row][col];
-         col++;
+          if (list.get(i) != 0)
+            return true;
       }
+      return false;

-.. mchoice:: qtnt3_13
+.. mchoice:: qtnt3_14
-   :answer_a: (int) (Math.random() + 1) * 50
+   :answer_a: (int) (Math.random() * 25) * 1
-   :answer_b: (int) (Math.random() * 50) + 1
+   :answer_b: (int) (Math.random() + 1) * 25
-   :answer_c: (int) (Math.random() + 1 * 50)
+   :answer_c: (int) (Math.random() + 25) * 1
-   :answer_d: (int) Math.random() * 50
+   :answer_d: (int) (Math.random()) * 25 + 1
-   :answer_e: (int) (Math.random() * 50)
+   :answer_e: (int) (Math.random() * 25) + 1
    :correct: e
+   :feedback_a: This returns a value between 0 and 24, not 1 and 25.
+This would be correct if the last part of the expression added by 1 instead of multiplying by 1.
-   :feedback_a: This always returns 50.
-Math.random() + 1 calculates a value between 1 and 1.9, and when this value is cast as an int it becomes 1.
-1 * 50 always returns 50.
+   :feedback_b: This always returns 25.
+Math.random() + 1 becomes 1 when it is cast to an integer, and 1 * 25 becomes 25.
-   :feedback_b: This calculates a random number between 1 and 50, but indexes of arrays start at 0 and end at array.length - 1.
-   :feedback_c: This always returns 50.
-1 * 50 returns 50 since multiplication takes precedence befores addition.
-The value of Math.random() + 50 always falls between 50.0 and 50.9, and this value becomes 50 when it is cast as an int.
+   :feedback_c: This always returns 25.
+Math.random() produces a number between 0 and 1, so when it is added to 25 and cast as an integer, the number always stays 25.
-   :feedback_d: This always returns 0, since Math.random() returns a value between 0 and 0.9.
-When the value of Math.random() is cast an int, its value becomes 0.
-0 * 50 returns 0.
+   :feedback_d: This always returns 1.
+Math.random() produces a value between 0 and 1, so casting Math.random() to an int results in 0.
+0 * 25 remains 0, and 0 + 1 becomes 1.
-   :feedback_e: This correctly calculates a random index between 0 and 49 for the array.
+   :feedback_e: Math.random() * 25 finds a random double value between 0 and 24.9999.
+This is cast to an integer, and 1 is added so the range becomes 1 to 25.

-   You have an array ``values`` filled with 50 integers.
-Which of the following correctly produces a random index of ``values``?

-.. mchoice:: qtnt3_14
-   :answer_a: The method will produce an infinite loop.
-   :answer_b: 19
-   :answer_c: 4
-   :answer_d: 3
-   :answer_e: 18
-   :correct: c
-   :feedback_a: Eventually, the recursive calls will reach mystery(5).
-5 is less than 10, so the base case will have been reached and the method will end.
-   :feedback_b: This would be correct if the method found the sum of the digits in the given value, with an extra 1.
-Instead, the method finds the number of digits.
-   :feedback_c: This method finds the number of digits in num.
-   :feedback_d: This method finds the number of digits in num.
-Check your recursive call to make sure you reached the base case correctly.
-   :feedback_e: This would be correct if the method added the digits in the value.
-Instead, the method simply finds the number of digits.
-Check the recursive call again.

-   Given the following code, what is returned by mystery(5364)?

-   .. code-block:: java

-      /** Precondition: num ≥ 0 */
-     public static int mystery(int num)
-     {
-        if (num < 10)
-        {
-           return 1;
-        }

-        else
-        {
-           return 1 + mystery(num / 10);
-        }
-     }
+   You want to find a random integer in the range 1 to 25, inclusive.
+Which of the following always returns a value that satisfies this condition?

 .. mchoice:: qtnt3_15
-   :answer_a: [4, 6, 12, 8, 13, 29, 7]
-   :answer_b: [4, 6, 7, 8, 13, 29, 12]
-   :answer_c: [4, 8, 12, 6, 13, 29, 7]
-   :answer_d: [4, 6, 8, 12, 13, 29, 7]
-   :answer_e: [4, 6, 7, 8, 12, 13, 29]
+   :answer_a: 5
+   :answer_b: 7
+   :answer_c: 10
+   :answer_d: 12
+   :answer_e: 128
-   :correct: d
+   :correct: b
-   :feedback_a: This is what would happen with two iterations of selection sort.
-Remember that selection sort only swaps two elements at a time, while insertion sort places elements in order in the sorted part of the array.
-   :feedback_b: This is what would happen if selection sort was used instead of insertion sort.
-Remember that selection sort only swaps two elements at a time, while insertion sort places elements in order in the sorted part of the array.
-   :feedback_c: This is what the array looks like after the second iteration.
-Do one more iteration.
-   :feedback_d: Using insertion sort, we start at the first index and sort the first two values to create a sorted array at the left side of the array.
-We repeat this step for the second index, creating a sorted array of three elements, and again for the third index, creating a sorted array of four elements.
-   :feedback_e: This is the final sorted array.
-Instead of three passes, it takes seven iterations to reach this state.

-   Consider an array of integers that contains ``[12, 8, 4, 6, 13, 29, 7]``.
-If the array is sorted from smallest to largest using an insertion sort method, what will be the order of the array after the third iteration of the sorting method?
+   :feedback_a: This is not enough passes to guarantee that a name is present.
+2 ^ 5, is 32, which is not enough elements.
+Remember that binary search takes log2 (number of elements) passes to find an item.
+   :feedback_b: 2 ^ 7 is 128, which is enough passes to guarantee finding the name or confirming that it is not in the list.
+Binary search requires log2 (number of elements) to find an item.
+   :feedback_c: The item will be found in 10 passes, but there is a better answer.
+Remember that binary search takes log2 (number of elements) passes to find an item.
+   :feedback_d: The item will be found in 12 passes, but not all 12 passes are required.
+Remember that binary search takes log2 (number of elements) passes to find an item.
+   :feedback_e: This would be true if the list was searched using sequential search.
+Binary search only requires log2 (number of elements) to find an item.

+   A list of 120 names has been sorted in alphabetical order.
+Using a binary search method, what is the minimum number of passes needed to find a specified name or confirm that it is not in the list?

 .. mchoice:: qtnt3_16